alexkarezin/jabref-wiki/Minutes.md

 ## Next telco

 - [ ] Hacktoberfest 2019 reflection
+  - Some users 5 pull requests, changing 29 SLOC
   - Rules 2020:
+    - for a Sticker A) at leat two PRs plus at least 100 SLOC changed, B) only JabRef code
-    - for a T-Shirt A) at least 500 SLOC changed.
+    - for a T-Shirt A) at least 1000 SLOC changed.
 B) only JabRef code
 - [ ] JabCon 2020

 ### Topics discussed in each telephone conference